Salvation Army employee and volunteer honoured by the Queen

 He added “There’s a network of safe houses for survivors of human trafficking and modern slavery across England and Wales, including Dorset.
 To be able to support these people who can arrive at a safe house with only the clothes that they are wearing because they've been taken from a place of rescue to a place of safety is special.

-“The privilege that Karen, my wife, and myself have had over many years to be able to support them, to get them settled, to get their lives back into place; it's tremendously moving and humbling.”
+“The privilege that Karen, my wife, and myself have had over many years to be able to support them, to get them settled, to get their lives back in into place; it's tremendously moving and humbling.”

 Throughout the pandemic, Andrew and Winton Salvation Army have been supporting people however possible and “taking the church out into the community”.